Kavanaugh and Ford Testify Over Sexual Assault Allegations

-California psychology professor Christine Blasey Ford opened her testimony before the Senate Judiciary Committee by saying that she was “terrified” to be speaking publicly about sexual assault.
+“I was pushed onto the bed and Brett got on top of me,” she said.
+“He began running his hands over my body and grinding his hips into me.
+I yelled, hoping someone downstairs might hear me, and tried to get away from him, but his weight was heavy.
+Brett groped me and tried to take off my clothes.”

-“I am here today not because I want to be.
-I am terrified.
-I believe it is my civic duty to tell you what happened,” she said.
+“He had a hard time because he was so drunk, and because I was wearing a one-piece bathing suit under my clothes,” she continued.
+“I believed he was going to rape me.
+I tried to yell for help.
+When I did, Brett put his hand over my mouth to stop me from yelling.
+This was what terrified me the most, and has had the most lasting impact on my life.
+It was hard for me to breathe, and I thought that Brett was accidentally going to kill me.”

-Senate Judiciary Committee Chairman Chuck Grassley opened the hearing on sexual assault allegations against Supreme Court nominee Brett Kavanaugh by apologizing to him and his accuser for threats against their families and complaining about the process to date.
+Senate Judiciary Committee Chairman Chuck Grassley opened the hearing on sexual assault allegations by apologizing to Brett Kavanaugh and Ford for threats against their families and complaining about the process to date.

 As Ford sat quietly at a table, Grassley argued that the allegations should not have surfaced toward the end of the confirmation process, especially after she had sent a confidential letter.